astral-sh/ruff/docs/integrations.md

 ### Ruff Language Server (`ruff server`)

-The Ruff language server, also known as `ruff server`, is what powers the diagnostic and formatting capabilities of Ruff's VS Code extension and other editors.
-It is a single, common backend for editor integrations built directly into Ruff, and a direct replacement for `ruff-lsp`, our previous language server.
+The Ruff language server, also known as `ruff server`, powers the diagnostic and formatting capabilities of Ruff's VS Code extension and other editor integrations.
+It is a single, common backend built directly into Ruff, and a direct replacement for `ruff-lsp`, our previous language server.
 You can read more about `ruff server` in the [`v0.4.5` blog post](https://astral.sh/blog/ruff-v0.4.5).

 `ruff server` uses the LSP (Language Server Protocol), and as such works with any editor that supports this protocol.
 VS Code, Neovim, Helix, and Kate all have official, documented support for `ruff server`.
-Other editors may support the older `ruff-lsp` server - see the [Setup](https://github.com/astral-sh/ruff-lsp#setup) guide in `ruff-lsp` for more details.
+Other editors may support the legacy `ruff-lsp` server; see the [`ruff-lsp` documentation](https://github.com/astral-sh/ruff-lsp#setup) for more.

 ### VS Code (Official)

-Download the [Ruff VS Code extension](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff), which supports fix actions, import sorting, and more.
+Download the [Ruff VS Code extension](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff), which supports code formatting, fix actions, import sorting, and more.

 By default, the extension will attempt to use the `ruff` executable installed on your local system, and will use a bundled executable if that's not available.
-If `ruff` is `v0.4.5` or later, the extension will automatically use `ruff server` - otherwise, it will use `ruff-lsp`.
+If `ruff` is `v0.4.5` or later, the extension will automatically use `ruff server`; otherwise, it will use fall back to `ruff-lsp`.

 To learn more about configuring the extension, and the settings available for the extension, refer to [Configuring Ruff](https://github.com/astral-sh/ruff-vscode/?tab=readme-ov-file#configuring-ruff) in the `ruff-vscode` documentation.